-Your child will get homework fortnightly.
-This will alternate between an activity to complete in their learning log and a phonics activity in their reading folder.
+Your child will get homework every Friday.
+One week this will be an activity to complete in their learning log and one week this will be a phonics activity in their reading folder.
 Homework should be completed and returned to school by the following Friday.